 Build Your Own Potato Growing Box

-Like the floors of a building, this "growing" box can produce a bumper crop of potatoes in a small area.
+This technique can produce a bumper crop of potatoes in a small area

-Though my first attempts at growing potatoes the last couple of years has been successful, it took up a fair portion of the raised bed(s) they were growing in.
-This year, I am again doing another “first” – growing potatoes vertically.
+Though my first attempts at growing potatoes the last couple of years have been successful, the potatoes took up a fair portion of the raised beds they were growing in.
+This year, I am again doing another “first”—growing potatoes vertically.
 The “potato box” or “spud box” has become an effective method to produce a large quantity of potatoes in a small space.
-The idea is ingenious – forcing the potato plant to “stretch” upward as it grows allows more area of the plant to produce potatoes.
+The idea is ingenious; forcing the potato plant to “stretch” upward as it grows allows more area of the plant to produce potatoes.

-Note: I actually went with 2×3’s instead of 2×2’s because they were straighter.
-For the purpose of this project, we’ll stick with 2×2’s to avoid confusion.
+2. Two—2-inch by 2-inch by 6-foot wood studs (or one 12-foot-long stud) Note: I actually went with 2x3s instead of 2x2s because they were straighter.
+For the purpose of this project, we’ll stick with 2x2s to avoid confusion.

-3. About 65 – 2 1/2″ long deck screws (I just got a 1-pound box of them – it’s less expensive.
-You’ll have extras, but you’ll probably need them later).
+3. About 65—2½-inch long deck screws (I just got a 1-pound box of them; it’s less expensive.
+You’ll have extras, but you’ll probably need them later.)

 4. Drill and drill bits